John Alford (actor): Personal life

-In 1999 he was convicted of supplying drugs to the News of the World undercover reporter Mazher Mahmood, and subsequently imprisoned for nine months.
+In 1999, Alford was convicted of supplying drugs to the News of the World undercover reporter Mazher Mahmood, and subsequently imprisoned for nine months.
 During his trial, Alford said in his defence that he was set up, and complained that Mahmood was not punished for this.
 He was released after six weeks after agreeing to electronic tagging.
 Alford has stated that Mahmood claimed to be a well-connected prince, who could offer Alford a lucrative contract.

-After the collapse of the trial of Tulisa in 2014, when the judge said there were "strong grounds for believing" Mahmood had committed perjury, Alford told Panorama that the conviction had led him to suicidal thoughts.
-He was quoted as saying, "No one can give me the 18 years I’ve lost, no one can give me that back.
+Following the collapse of the trial of Tulisa in 2014, when the judge said there were "strong grounds for believing" Mahmood had committed perjury, Alford told Panorama that the conviction had led him to suicidal thoughts.
+He said "No one can give me the 18 years I’ve lost, no one can give me that back.
 I hope this is the first day of a new life for me."

-In January 2006 Alford was found guilty of drink driving and subsequently banned from driving for sixteen months.
-Magistrates ordered him to pay a £150 fine and £100 costs.

-On 1 October 2018 Alford appeared at Highbury Corner Magistrate's court where he pleaded not guilty to two counts of assault on a police officer and guilty to a charge of criminal damage to a vehicle belonging to Camden Council on 1 September 2018 in Holloway London.
+On 1 October 2018, Alford appeared at Highbury Corner Magistrate's court where he pleaded not guilty to two counts of assault on a police officer and guilty to a charge of criminal damage to a vehicle belonging to Camden Council on 1 September 2018 in Holloway London.
 He was bailed to appear for trial at the same court on 29 November 2018.
-On 29 January 2019 Alford pleaded guilty to two counts of resisting an officer and was given a 12-month community order.
+On 29 January 2019, Alford pleaded guilty to two counts of resisting an officer and was given a 12-month community order.

+In July 2024, Alford was charged with sex offences involving a girl aged under 16.
+He appeared at St Albans Crown Court on 26 August 2025.
+On 5 September 2025, Alford was convicted of sexually assaulting two teenage girls; a 14-year-old girl and a 15-year-old girl at a house in Hoddesdon, Hertfordshire, in April 2022.
+He was told to expect a jail sentence in December.